 - Steroid eye drops

 Pars planitis is often treated with steroid eye drops.
-Other medicines, including steroids taken by mouth, may be used to help suppress the immune system.
+Other medicines, including steroids taken by mouth, may be used to help suppress the immune system and reduce inflammation.

 With proper treatment, most attacks of anterior uveitis go away in a few days to weeks.
 However, the problem often returns.